-Two years before the Chamberlain family camped there, Derek Roff, an Uluru park ranger, had been writing to the government asking for help in controlling the growing dingo population.
-He warned that the dingo population had gotten too big and that if nothing was done, it would lead to a human tragedy.
-Nothing, however, was done and the dingo population continued to increase rapidly.
+Two years before the Chamberlain family camped there, Derek Roff, an Uluru park ranger, began writing to the government asking for help in controlling the growing dingo population, warning that the dingo population had gotten too big and that if nothing was done to control it, it would lead to a human tragedy.
+Nothing, however, was done and the dingo population continued to increase rapidly and with dire consequences.